Optimizing Grow Lights and Ballasts for Peak Plant Performance

 Monitoring Ballast Wear

 Track ballast health by logging runtime hours, sounds, and heat patterns.
-Buzzing or frequent thermal shutdowns indicate aging electronics.
-Maintain a replacement schedule every 5–8 years for magnetics and 8–10 for electronic models.
-Having spares on hand prevents mid-crop disruptions.
+Plan to replace ballasts every 5-10 years depending on the type, and keep spares on hand to prevent mid-crop disruptions.

 FAQs about grow lights and ballasts